Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 And that’s okay.

-Serving Service is My Jam
+Serving Service

-Building new sites is a complicated and time-consuming process that I no longer enjoy.
+For me, building new sites is a complicated and time-consuming process that I no longer enjoy.
 Even redesigns are not as easy as they used to be.
 Therefore, I prefer to go through that process with those with whom I already have a successful working partnership.

 Words of Wisdom: